voc/aes67-recorder/README.md

 WARNING: erroneous pipeline: could not link audiotestsrc0 to mux_0, mux_0 can't handle caps audio/x-raw, format=(string)S24LE, rate=(int)48000, channels=(int)1
 ```

-[Known Bug in GStreamer](https://bugzilla.gnome.org/show_bug.cgi?id=797241), a Patch has been proposed on the Bug which fixes this problem.
-Until it landed you probably need to build your own Version of GStreamer.
+[Known Bug in GStreamer](https://bugzilla.gnome.org/show_bug.cgi?id=797241), a Problem with the `splitmuxsink` not able to
+handle simple audio-only codecy, like `wavenc` a Patch has been merged to master which fixes this problem.
+Until it landed in your Distribution, you probably need to build your own Version of GStreamer.